-There are several unintended discrepancies in the Zoning Code that require correction and/or update to effectively and consistently apply the Zoning Code.
+There are several unintended discrepancies in the Zoning Code that require correction and/or update to apply the Zoning Code effectively and consistently.
 The proposed Zoning Code Amendments are intended to create consistency between various single-family residential development and accessory dwelling unit standards as well as micro-unit standards for mixed-use development projects.
 These amendments implement the goals, objectives, and policies of the General Plan and create internal consistency furthering General Plan Land Use Element Implementation Measure 7 - Continue Current Planning Administration.
-The measure states that Planning staff will assist property owners and developers in the day-to-day administration of General Plan policies and Zoning Code regulations that implementation.
-The proposed Zoning Code Text Amendments do not conflict with the goals, policies, and strategies of any elements of the General Plan, nor create any inconsistencies.
+The measure states that Planning staff will assist property owners and developers in the day-to-day administration of General Plan policies and Zoning Code regulations that implement those policies.
+These amendments will assist in that administration and implementation.
+The proposed Zoning Code Amendment does not conflict with the goals, policies, and strategies of any elements of the General Plan, nor create any inconsistencies.